 The wear-out effect of traps on measured thresholds can be modeled as Random Telegraph Noise (RTN).
 RTN widens the distribution of read thresholds with exponential tails on both sides of the actual threshold voltage [8].
-However, based on the data from some real devices, the distribution of read thresholds can feature significant single-sided exponential tails in either the positive or negative direction.
-We use the following exponential distribution as the model for wear-out noise in this paper:
+However, based on the data from real devices, the distribution of read thresholds features significant single sided exponential tails in the positive direction, thus we use the following exponential distribution as the model for wear-out noise: